 According to a recent study, many kids love to garden with their moms.
 In fact, it’s often a spring tradition.
 This shows not only the bonding effect but parents and kids can work together in deciding what vegetables and flowers to plant and a place to plant.
 Families can then share the fruits of their labor by cooking together with the vegetables they had earlier grown.

 You can help your child expand on what he or she will naturally learn from the outdoors.
 Help him to come up with a chart of his plants then teach him to predict the flower pattern on every week.
 Work on basic math, by measuring the plant’s growth together.
 Talk to him or her about the principle cause and effect as he/she waters the seeds to sprout later.
 As summer wears on, the life cycle of the plant unfolds magically as he/she watches, from digging the front yard or backyard to sowing seeds to harvesting veggies and flowers.
 Most importantly, gardening with kids can be a great way to bond collectively.

-You can download this Garden Planting Log in the Member Resource Library to help your child keep track of their garden’s growth!
+You can download a FREE Garden Planting Log using the form below to help your child keep track of their garden’s growth!